 What you really know is deeper, and harder to access sometimes because of some of the challenges you’ve gone through, and may still be going through.
 What you know today helps you get through today.
 What you’ve learned over the years however is what will get you through the rest of your life.
 You may or may not realize that, but I do.
 I know it, and you “should” too.

 I just want to minimize the negative association with “should” if possible.
 I realize we’re told not to “should” on anyone like, “You should eat healthier” or “You should spend all your money on lottery tickets”.
 But how I’m using should today is like this:

-You should benefit by listening to this episode.
+You should benefit by reading this article.
 And, just like the sun should still be shining beyond the clouds, you should know these life lessons, because they are buried within you.
 And if you don’t know them consciously, well, that’s what we’re going to bring to the forefront today.

 Let’s recap the first 5 life lessons from part 1.
 Here they are:

 - Stay open to being wrong about your beliefs